-The Maranyundo Girls School is an independent boarding school for 180 middle school students and by January 2017 180 high school students, located in Nyamata, in the Bugesera District of Rwanda.
+The Maranyundo Girls School is an independent boarding school for approximately 200 middle school students and 200 high school students, located in Nyamata, in the Bugesera District of Rwanda.

 The mission of the Maranyundo Girls School is to offer students not simply access to education but academic excellence.
 It provides degree-qualified teachers, small classes, teacher-enrichment opportunities and a beautiful, safe, well- equipped campus in which to learn.
 A secular school, open and welcoming to students of all faiths, it is run by the Benebikira Sisters, a Rwandan order of Roman Catholic nuns who have a long history of providing quality education to the poor.